-Oxplore's most recent interactive online event for schools took place on Wednesday 3 Oct.
-We discussed the Big Question ‘Do we all see colour the same?’ with specialists from across the University of Oxford.
+Oxplore's most recent interactive online event for schools took place on Friday 29 March 2019.
+We discussed the Big Question ‘What's your biggest big question?’ with students from across the University of Oxford.
 You can watch this Live Stream again here!

-You can also catch up with our past live events: Could we live on another planet?, Would it be better if we all spoke the same language?, Can money buy happiness? and Would you want to live forever?
+You can also catch up with our past live events: Does we all see colour the same?, Could we live on another planet?, Would it be better if we all spoke the same language?, Can money buy happiness? and Would you want to live forever?

 Hot off the Big Question press